taffycurate/taffycurate/README.md

 [![X (Twitter)](https://img.shields.io/badge/Follow-TaffyCurate-black?style=flat&logo=x)](https://x.com/TaffyCurate)

 <p align="center">
-  <b>Taffy</b> is a modern video assistant that turns scattered video links into a neat archive.<br>
+  <b>Taffy</b> is a modern video assistant that turns scattered video links and local files into a neat archive.<br>
-  Add your favourite content from YouTube (and from other platforms in future), organise them with <b>#tags</b>, and build your own video world.
+  Add your favourite content from YouTube and import Local Videos directly from your device, organise them with <b>#tags</b>, and build your own video world.
 </p>

 </div>